 Pelletizing is taking a raw material to be melted by a blast furnace.
 Iron (FE) ore deposits are approximately 0.24-0.63 inches to be used in a blast furnace.
 Pelletizing combines the addition of other additives to form raw pellets into spheres.
 Balls of iron are fired in a kiln to sinter the particles into a hardened form.
 Iron ore pellets restrict airflow thus resulting in a superior product fit for a kiln.

 Crushed ore conveyed from the primary crusher or In Pit Crusher to the concentrator for pelletizing.
 The processing of iron ore entails converting the deposits into pellets using a furnace to create iron ore pellets.
-The pellet stacks can all be tracked with RFID Tags via our RFID Asset Tracking System before being transferred to the loading area to be placed into stockpiles.
+The pellet stacks can all be tracked with RFID Tags via RFID before being transferred to the loading area to be placed into stockpiles.

 Transport trucks that deliver scooped ore deposits to the pit crusher can be fitted with RFID Vehicle Tags.
 Mining trucks with RFID Tags eliminates bottlenecking at drop off points for concentrate production.
 Facilitating the smooth flow of all transport trucks equals more efficiency of mining operations.

 Work health and safety would benefit greatly from mining personnel having RFID Tags attached to vests and helmets.
 Rugged RFID Tags are specifically designed to perform faultlessly in harsh environments such as mines.
 With our history in dealing with such scenarios we can explore ways to track personnel with RFID technology, the RFID application can be used to locate personnel anywhere in the mine, in real-time.

 Tagging workers is an effective way of tracking mining personnel in the event of an emergency.
 Alerts can also tell staff if harmful gas levels are present in mining zones.